Theoretical Foundations of Conformal Prediction: Extensions of Conformal Prediction

 \chapter{Extensions of Conformal Prediction}

 We now consider other prediction settings beyond creating a single uncertainty set for a single prediction.
-The algorithms we study in this section extend conformal prediction beyond the traditional setup and highlight opportunities for further work.
-We begin with risk control, which is a generalization of conformal prediction to handle other notions of error beyond miscoverage.
-This yields conformal-type algorithms applicable for prediction tasks where the output is a high-dimensional object, such as in image segmentation, question answering, and so on.
+The algorithms we study in this section extend conformal prediction outside the traditional setting and highlight opportunities for further work.
+We begin with conformal risk control, which is a generalization of conformal prediction to handle notions of error other than miscoverage.
+This yields conformal-type algorithms applicable for prediction tasks where the output is a high-dimensional object, such as in image segmentation, natural language tasks, and so on.
 Next, we consider multiplicity and outlier detection, explaining how split conformal p-values have a positive dependence that still enables control of the false discovery rate.
-We then turn to the issue of selective coverage, where we seek to maintain validity even when we focus on interesting units, rather than marginal coverage.
-Lastly, we consider the topic of conformal prediction and aggregating multiple models.
+We then turn to the issue of selective coverage, where we seek to maintain validity even when we focus on a selected subset of test data, rather than marginal coverage.
+Lastly, we consider the topic of conformal prediction when aggregating multiple models.